 The best time to plant a tree is 30 years ago.
 The second best time to plant a tree is today.

-In May of 2015, my wife and I bought a small (tiny, some would say) 3-acre horse property on the edge of Portland, Oregon.
+In May of 2015, I bought a small (tiny, some would say) 3-acre horse property on the edge of Portland, Oregon.
 We’re bordered on two sides by butte cliffs, in one of the few agrarian valleys inside the city limits that remain untouched by development.
 Many friends have wondered why a city kid like me would do such an odd thing.
 I’ve heard assumptions that my motives are naive, utopian, or even dystopian.
 But, I can assure you the scheme that led me to owning adorable animals and digging in the dirt are as cut-throat and capitalist as any Manhattanite’s designs on a rent-controlled pre-war apartment.

 It started with a question: how can I afford to fail, to make stuff that nobody wants to buy?
 Taking a quick look at my finances, housing stood out as my biggest expense.
 That led to another question: what if I can live in a house that pays for itself?
 It occurred to me that if I could live in a home that is also a business, I could take the time to go back to school, learn new skills, build software, write books, and maybe even start a company…in other words, I’d be free to fail.
 By eliminating the neccessity of working to pay the mortgate or rent, I’d be able to work on whatever I want, or not work at all, right?
 That was my theory, at least.